xamakadesigns/SharpBambu/README.md

 - ⬜ Able to connect locally with the printer
 - ⬜ Able to retrieve printer status such as progress or temperatures
 - ✅ Able to issue gcode commands
+- ✅ Able to wipe nozzle while printing (just a macro copied from Bambu Studio start gcode - please make your own, better one)
 - ⬜ Able to get the camera feed url and/or establish a tunnel
 - ⬜ Able to upload gcode to the printer and begin a print
 - ⬜ Able to issue commands to the wrapper via PowerShell (such as start a print job or load/unload the AMS)